SymfonyCasts/symfony7/sfcasts/outline.md

 - no matter what you'll do with Symfony, it comes down to services
 - all about services: the things that do the work in your app
   - and about configuration for those services
-  - and about environments... which are just another way to tweak those services to act differently locally while developing vs on production.
+  - and about environments... which is a way to tweak those services to act differently locally while developing vs on production.
   - Logger service is a good example
 - We call this "Fundamentals" because, truly, after this tutorial, everything else is just a variation on these themes.
 - Download course code!
+Unzip to find a `start/` directory with the same code you see here
+- Check out README.md for setup instructions
+- The last step will be to run `symfony server:start` to start the built-in web server
+- Open your browser to `https://localhost:8000` to see our app!

 - Reminder: services are objects that do work
   - logger, mailer, database connection, even our controller!
-  - juxtaposed with objects that hold data
+  - compare these with objects that hold data - like `Starship` - those are NOT services
 - `debug:container`
   - The container is responsible for instantiating each service
   - So it knows the class name and every constructor argument